joshcarr/Apple-Quartz-Filters/README.md

 - 300 dpi average quality : 10.2 MB
 - 600 dpi low quality : 16.0 MB
 - 600 dpi average quality : 20.3 MB

+## Note:
+In Lion, the `*.qfilter` files should be copied to the following location: `/Library/Filters`

+The filters will **not** show up in Preview if the files are copied to the user's folder `~/Library/Filters`

+Alternatively, in Mountain Lion, since there is no `/Library/Filters` folder by default, you can put them in `/Library/PDF Services`